victoriapurwo/cse15l-lab-reports/lab-report-3.md

 *[Source](https://www.example.com)*

-1. This command will only find files that are only 1 directory deep, ...
-This is useful because...
+1. This command will only find files that are only 1 directory deep, which in the case below are only the technical, biomed, and 911report directories.
+This is useful because with hundreds or even thousands of files in a user directory and beyond that, you may often get overwhelming results way beyond what you are looking for.
+So this option is useful to limit the depth of searches.

 ```
 $ find /home/docsearch/technical -maxdepth 1